 Blockchain technology is among the most disruptive forces of the past decade.
 Its power to record, enable, and secure huge numbers and varieties of transactions raises an intriguing question: Can the same distributed ledger technology that powers bitcoin also enable better execution of strategic projects in a conservative sector like construction, involving large teams of contractors and subcontractors and an abundance of building codes, safety regulations, and standards?

 In this episode, Ricardo talks directly from the Zaatari refugee camp located in Jordan, where he is participating in the recordings of the documentary: "Zaatari: The Desert that Became Home" (in a free translation).
-Zaatari is the largest camp of Syria War refugees, and, in just four years, it became the third city in the country.
+Zaatari is the largest camp of Syrian War refugees, and, in just four years, it became the third city in the country.
 Learn more about the documentary .

 Visiting CERN - European Organization for Nuclear Research shows the main points of Ricardo's visit to CERN, located on the border of Switzerland with France and comments on some curiosities about the particle accelerator.
 A megaproject in the research area!